-I believe that this multiple layers of significant can be transmit to the museum visitors by technological means, such as an application that the visitor can use on a tablet provided by the museum or download it on his/her cellphone.
-This app will serve as an explanatory device and not as medium to represent the artwork, in other word, it will leave the piece of art as the focal point.
-The app will include an interactive presentation focusing on several pieces, which represent basics Andean notions.
-After, exploring these pieces with this app, the visitant will have food for thought while exploring other pieces.
+I believe that these multiple layers of significance can be conveyed to museum visitors by technological means, such as an application that the visitor can use on a tablet provided by the museum or downloaded onto his or her cellphone.
+This app would serve as an explanatory device and not just as a medium to represent the artwork.
+The app would include an interactive presentation focusing on several art objects that represent basic Andean concepts.
+After learning about these examples through the app, the visitor would have food for thought while exploring other works on view.

-The app will advance in relation to the visitant movement around the artwork or in relation to the visitant's visual interaction with it.
-By using audio and audio-visual material the app presentation will refer to different layers of meaning, depending on the artifact's characteristics.
-For example, in case of piece 1979.206.1096 (fig. 1), the function and the iconography of this ceramic alludes to the reciprocal relations that in Andean present and past societies is established by mutual consumption of the maize beer in Andean ritual cups.
-In order to illustrate the way this cup is used, the app will present a short video of ritual in Andean contemporary community where a couple of queros is used.
-Another possibility that the app will create, is to illustrate a more complex iconography that includes several figures (see for example fig. 2).
-In these cases, an animation video will explain the iconography, however in order not to flatten the scene to a rollout, the animation video will move the figures on the image of the piece itself.
+The app would advance in relation to the visitor’s movement around the artwork or in relation to the visitor's visual interaction with it.
+By using audio and audio-visual material, the app presentation would refer to the different layers of meaning depending on the artifact's characteristics.
+For example, in case of 1979.206.1096 (fig. 1), the function and the iconography of this ceramic alludes to the reciprocal relationships that Andean present and past societies have with the consumption of the maize beer in queros, or Andean ritual cups.
+In order to illustrate the way this cup is used, the app could present a short video of a ritual in Andean contemporary community where some queros are used.
+Another potential use for the app is to illustrate more complex iconographies that incorporate several figures (fig. 2).
+In these instances, an animation video would explain the iconography.
+However, rather than converting the scene into a flat two-dimensional sequence, the animation video would move the figures around the image of the work itself.

 It is a pleasure to write this recommendation letter for Dr. Artzi's application for the Metropolitan Museum of Art Curatorial Research Fellowship.
-I first met Bat-ami Artzi at a congress on Amerindians textiles in 2010 and since then we met several times in Peru and Paris, we stay constantly in touch regarding common interests we share in the fields of Andean and gender archaeology.
+I first met Bat-ami Artzi at a congress on Amerindians textiles in 2010 and since then we met several times in Peru and Paris.
+We stay constantly in touch regarding the common interests we share in the fields of Andean and gender archaeology.

-The doctoral thesis of Bat-ami Artzi, “Beyond the Image: Femininity and Other Gender Expressions in the Ancient Art of the South-Central Andes (800 B.C-1532 A.D),” is a monumental and extremely original iconographic analysis based on a very extensive database that was collected in many museums and was deeply studied by the candidate.
-Given the revelation, in this thesis, of different facets of gender mechanisms in Andean societies, it became a veritable landmark in the history of the study of gender structures and roles in the ancient Andean societies.
+The doctoral thesis of Bat-ami Artzi, “Beyond the Image: Femininity and Other Gender Expressions in the Ancient Art of the South-Central Andes (800 B.C-1532 A.D)” is a monumental and extremely original iconographic analysis based on a very extensive database that was collected from many museums and was intensely studied by the candidate.
+Given the original discovery in this thesis of different facets of gender mechanisms in Andean societies, it became a veritable landmark in the history of the study of gender structures and roles in the ancient Andean societies.

-Furthermore, I read two of Dr. Artzi's articles: “… y son yndios por conquistar”: las alegorías femeninas de los cuatro suyus en el testimonio etnohistórico y arqueológico” (2015) and “La participación de las mujeres en el culto: un estudio iconográfico de la cerámica inca” (2016).
+Furthermore, I read two of Dr. Artzi's articles: “… y son yndios por conquistar: las alegorías femeninas de los cuatro suyus en el testimonio etnohistórico y arqueológico” (2015) and “La participación de las mujeres en el culto: un estudio iconográfico de la cerámica inca” (2016).
 They are very original and well-argued articles that offer totally new interpretations to materials previously studied.

-Bat-ami Artzi's research sticks out for its interdisciplinary approach to the study ancient Andean art, it uses methods and sources taken from art history, archaeology, anthropology, ethno-history and linguistics.
-As Artzi's findings clearly demonstrate this methodological approach has proven to be highly effective.
-In light of that, I sure that the candidate can contribute significantly to the interpretation and presentation of the MET's Andean collection.
+Bat-ami Artzi's research sticks out for its interdisciplinary approach to the study ancient Andean art.
+It uses methods and sources taken from art history, archaeology, anthropology, ethno-history and linguistics.
+As Dr. Artzi's findings clearly demonstrate, this methodological approach has proven to be highly effective.
+In light of that, I am sure that the candidate can contribute significantly to the interpretation and presentation of the Metropolitan Museum of Art’s Andean collection.